Bili-Sakura/OpenEarthMap-SAR-diffusers/README.md

     <tr align="left">
         <th>Acknowledgement</td>
         <td colspan=4>
-        The code for the U-Net with EfficientNet-B4 encoder is borrowed from the <a href="">Segmentation Models Pytorch</a>.
+        The code for the U-Net with EfficientNet-B4 is borrowed from the <a href="">Segmentation Models Pytorch</a>.
 Thanks to the authors for making their code publically available.
         </td>
     </tr>
 </table>